wazuh/wazuh-documentation/source/installation-guide/index.rst

 **Version 3.0**

 This section gives you access to a comprehensive guide for installing Wazuh.
-It is your best choice as a security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
 Below you can find the instructions for installing the Wazuh central components and the Wazuh agent, a single and lightweight monitoring software.
+Wazuh is your best choice as a security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.

-This guide was made so that users can easily install each of the central components and all the needed agents as an all-in-one deployment or on different servers as a distributed deployment depending on your environment needs.
+This guide was made so that you can easily install each of the central components and all the needed agents as an all-in-one deployment or on different servers as a distributed deployment depending on your environment needs.

 Check the :ref:`Getting started <getting_started>` section to learn more about the Wazuh solution, its components, architecture, and capabilities.
 You can also check our :ref:`Wazuh quickstart <quickstart>` to learn how to install all the central components on the same host using the unattended installation script.
-You can install and configure the Wazuh in just a few minutes with the Wazuh quickstart.
+You can install and configure Wazuh in just a few minutes with the Wazuh quickstart.

 Installing the Wazuh central components